rafidmorshedi/suss-website-redesign/pages/triplist.md

 Trip Organiser: Lily (lil233.lg@gmail.com)

 **8 - 9th Jenolan - TRIP FULL**
-**Additional sign ups will be added to wariting list, priority will be given to attendees able to drive and give other a lift**
+**Additional sign ups will be added to a waiting list, priority will be given to attendees able to drive and give others a lift**
 *One of the spiritual homes of SUSS*
 Trip Organiser: Tina (tinawillmore@gmail.com)